 It’s these images that popped into our head when we considered where we wanted to go next.
-This trip was part of a bigger itinerary that was a reward for five years of hard work.
+This trip was part of a bigger itinerary in Singapore and Malaysia that was a reward for five years of hard work.
 In the last five years, my husband and I have gotten married, bought a house, had two kids, turned 30, finished a degree, and had four promotions.
 It’s been a crazy whirlwind and we just wanted to sit back and say to ourselves “look how far we’ve come!”
 Obviously, the trip turned out a bit crazier than expected but Langkawi was the luxurious, restful highlight.

 Four days / three nights in Langkawi

 Here is my suggested (vague) itinerary for three nights in the incredible Langkawi… though if you can, stretch this over a few more days and really savour it.
 Langkawi, to me, was just a beautiful place to relax, recharge and spend some much-needed quality time with my family.
 Bring a good book and just watch the world go by.

 There’s something about arriving into small airports that feels so adventurous.
 The basic infrastructure; walking over the tarmac into the terminal building; watching all the light aircraft land.
 Langkawi is no different.
 We hired a car from the airport and I cannot stress this enough: you should absolutely take this option.
 Click through to read more about Langkawi car hire.